In The Beginning: Where We Have Fire

 When to Have a Fire?

 This is a simple question to answer.
 You can have a fire whenever you want provided it’s allowed, safe, and done with Leave No Trace in mind.
 If the want or need to have a fire, your why, is strong enough to warrant the time, effort, and commmitment involved, go for it.
-Also bear in mind, “LNT is not anti-fire,” says LNT Education Director, Bruce Lawhon.
+Also bear in mind, “LNT is not anti-fire,” says LNT Education Director, Ben Lawhon.

 The End Game: How We Have Fire